 What is CrossFit?

 CrossFit is: physical preparedness for the demands of the world, throughout the lifespan.
-We believe time spent in the gym should translate to greater ease in day to day life and that our work should generate measurable results.
+We believe time spent in the gym should generate measurable results and translate to greater ease in real life.

 What is the method?

-The techniques that we practice are selected on the basis of real world results – fitness that will make our daily lives easier.
-The premise is that the world outside the gym is not full of treadmills and cable machines but instead, is full of unpredictable tasks that require physical and mental flexibility.
-To prepare for the unpredictable, we strive to first develop and then maintain a base of technique.
-After this base is established, we strive to push at the margins of our abilities, continuing to develop what we are already good at and striving to gain the skills we lack.
+The techniques that we practice are selected on the basis of function – fitness that will make our daily lives easier.
+The premise is that the world outside the gym is not full of treadmills and cable machines but instead, is full of unpredictable tasks that require both physical and mental flexibility.
+To prepare for the unpredictable, we strive to develop and maintain a solid base of technique.
+After this base is established, we strive to push at the margins of our abilities, continuing to improve what we are already good at and striving to shore up our weaknesses.

 The CrossFit main site is an amazing resource for understanding CrossFit methodology.
 They have tons of example workouts and exercise demos available – all for free.